MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-db-persisted-sku-features-transact-sql.md

 -   **Compression**: Indicates that at least one table or index uses data compression or the vardecimal storage format.
 To enable a database to be moved to an edition of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] that does not support this feature, use the [ALTER TABLE](../../t-sql/statements/alter-table-transact-sql.md) or [ALTER INDEX](../../t-sql/statements/alter-index-transact-sql.md) statement to remove data compression.
 To remove vardecimal storage format, use the sp_tableoption statement.
 For more information, see [Data Compression](../../relational-databases/data-compression/data-compression.md).

--   **Filestream**: Indicates that the database uses FILESTREAM.
-The database has a FILESTREAM filegroup.
+-   **MultipleFSContainers**: Indicates that the database uses multiple FILESTREAM containers.
+The database has a FILESTREAM filegroup with multiple containers (files).
 For more information, see [FILESTREAM &#40;SQL Server&#41;](../../relational-databases/blob/filestream-sql-server.md).

 -   **InMemoryOLTP**: Indicates that the database uses In-Memory OLTP.
 The database has a MEMORY_OPTIMIZED_DATA filegroup.
 For more information, see [In-Memory OLTP &#40;In-Memory Optimization&#41;](../../relational-databases/in-memory-oltp/in-memory-oltp-in-memory-optimization.md).